Lukasz9090/myapi/README.md

 * http://localhost:8080/users/{id} - to get information about one user (first name, last name, date of birth and account balance)

 ## Setup
-To run this application, instal it locally:
+To run this application, install it locally:
 ```
 cd ../myapi
 mvnw spring-boot:run